grvriend/gvriend.app/README.md

 ### Honesty

 Any lie, withholding the truth, or misdirection will always come around to have a negative impact in the end.
-From me, you expect the truth in our conversations.
+From me, you can expect the truth in our conversations.

 ### Availability